Skip to content

 EgoGPT 12.88% 14.03% 15.95% 14.29%

-Day-to-night performance gap: an average drop of 32.8% on EgoNight-Synthetic and 25.0% on EgoNight-Sofia.
+Day-night performance gap: Average decrease of 32.8% on EgoNight-Synthetic and 25.0% on EgoNight-Sofia.

-Ablation Study / In-Depth Analysis
+Ablation Study

-Fine-tuning Strategy Synthetic Acc.
-Real Acc.
-Gain
+Fine-tuning Strategy Synthetic Accuracy Real Accuracy Gain

-Zero-shot (baseline) 14.83%
+Zero-shot (Baseline) 14.83% - -

-Full model fine-tuning 24.67% 21.88% +9.84%
+Full Model Fine-tuning 24.67% 21.88% +9.84%

-Visual encoder only 19.23% 18.56% +4.40%
+Vision Encoder Only 19.23% 18.56% +4.40%

-LLM only 21.15% 19.02% +6.32%
+LLM Only 21.15% 19.02% +6.32%

-Synthetic train → Real test 20.57% +5.74%
+Synthetic Training → Real Test - 20.57% +5.74%

 Key Findings:

-1. Synthetic and real data are highly correlated (Pearson \(r = 0.9359\), \(p = 6.847 \times 10^{-5}\)), indicating that fine-tuning on synthetic data effectively improves real-scene performance.
+1. Synthetic data is highly correlated with real data (Pearson \(r = 0.9359\), \(p = 6.847 \times 10^{-5}\)); fine-tuning on synthetic data effectively improves performance in real-world scenarios.

 Highlights & Insights